 When you come to the sacred initiation, the eyes of the flesh see water; the eyes of the faith behold the Spirit.
 Those eyes see the body being baptized; these see the old man being buried.
 The eyes of the flesh see the flesh being washed; the eyes of the spirit see the soul being cleansed.
 The eyes of the body emerging from the water; the eyes of the faith see the new man come forth brightly shining from that sacred purification.
 Our bodily eyes see the priest as, from above, he lays his right hand on the head and touches [him who is being baptized]; our spiritual eyes see the great High Priest as he stretches forth his invisible hand to touch his head.
 For, at that moment, the one who baptized is not a man but the only-begotten Son of God.
-(John Chrysostom, Baptismal instructions, cited from Whitaker 1970: 35-36)
+(John Chrysostom, Baptismal instructions, cited from Whitaker 1970: 35–36)

-The image of the Baptism of Christ thus shows what “eyes of faith” see during actual baptism providing symbolical and mystical linkage between both events, while reminds the faithful that not man baptizes him but “those whose names have been invoked, the Father, the Son and the Holy Spirit” (John Chrysostom, Baptismal instructions, cited from Whitaker 1970: 36).
+The image of the Baptism of Christ thus shows what “eyes of faith” see during an actual baptism, providing a symbolic and mystical link between both events, while reminding the faithful that man does not baptize him, but rather “those whose names have been invoked, the Father, the Son and the Holy Spirit” (John Chrysostom, Baptismal instructions, cited from Whitaker 1970: 36).

-Regrettably, the state of preservation of the wall painting in North Church baptistery at Shivta does not allow to put all missing pieces together and to reconstruct the painting in whole.
-Although its iconography might not be unique in itself, the importance of this finding is that it constitutes the only surviving example of the Baptism of Christ in context of the original Baptistery and within the monastic compound in the East of Byzantium.
-Within monumental remains of Shivta baptismal rite takes shape, introducing us into religious and cultural world of people living in this arid and remote but by no means isolated area.
-It remains yet unknown what was the nature of Shivta’s monasticism and what kind of connections did it maintain with the local villages?
-Shivta keeps its mysteries, and we need to dig deeper to unravel them.
+Regrettably, the state of preservation of the wall painting in the North Church Baptistery at Shivta does not allow us reconstruct the painting as a whole.
+Although its iconography might not be unique, the importance of this finding is that it constitutes the only surviving example of the Baptism of Christ in context of an original baptistery and within a monastic compound in Byzantium’s eastern realm.
+Within the monumental remains of Shivta, the baptismal rite takes shape, introducing us to the religious and cultural world of the people who lived in this arid and remote, but by no means isolated, area.
+The nature of Shivta’s monasticism remains unknown, along with the kind of connections it maintained with the local villages.
+Shivta keeps its mysteries, and we must dig deeper to unravel them.